If you are a Jeep lover and you’ve ever driven anywhere around Central Texas, you have probably seen an Austin Jeep People badge on a Jeep.

 The reason for this is simple.

 Austin Jeep People is by far the largest Jeep group in the Austin area.
-Approaching 4000 members, there is no Jeep group in the area that has as many active members.
+With over 6000 members, there is no Jeep group in the area that has as many active members.

 These jeepers, myself included, are rabidly passionate people about Jeeps, the Jeep life, the Jeep community and the Central Texas area.

 Though I personally travel around the United States full time, I do consider Austin, Texas home.
 It is where my vehicles are registered, where I’m registered to vote, where our doctors are, and ultimately where I pay taxes.

 We were traveling when I bought my Jeep Rubicon “GUARDIAN,” and I began to do research about Jeep clubs and groups in my hometown.
 After finding Austin Jeep People and connecting with them online I couldn’t wait to get “home” and become an active member.

 Because I was on the road and didn’t have the ability to go to the ridiculous amount of meet ups that Austin Jeep People facilitates, the only place I could connect with them was their Facebook group.

 Not going to lie, I was jealous.
 I felt like I was missing out.
 But I knew the time would come soon when I could connect with all my new Facebook friends that I had started to make from the group.

 I was excited to meet them because as a new Jeep owner, I’d never wheeled before.
 I was chomping at the bit and each month that passed by, I saw that Austin Jeep People had a “newbie run” scheduled at the end of every month at Hidden Falls Adventure Park.
 You know, for people new to the Jeep life like me.